The Failure of Technology

 The Failure of Technology: Perfection Without Purpose (Die Perfektion der Technik) is a 1946 book by the German writer Friedrich Georg Jünger.
 It is a critical examination of technology and the application of a technician's mindset to society, which it argues creates alienation, lacks human purpose and is connected to exploitative capitalism that does not create wealth.

-The book was written in 1939, when Jünger was subject to a publishing ban in Germany, and expresses a development away from his earlier view of humans as ultimately in control of the weapons technology provides.
+The book was written in 1939, when Jünger was subject to a publishing ban in Germany, and expresses a development away from his earlier view of humans as ultimately in control of the weapons that technology provides.
 Jünger revised and expanded the book for the fourth edition in 1953.
 German editions after the first have been published in a shared volume with Jünger's 1949 book Maschine und Eigentum.

 The Failure of Technology was initially met with scepticism among reviewers, who did not regard it as relevant outside of its time-specific reaction to warfare, but it had lasting influence among activists concerned with ecology, criticism of globalisation and sustainability.
 Later critics have likened it to Dialectic of Enlightenment, The Outdatedness of Human Beings and The Limits to Growth.
 Its content has been analyzed as related to systems theory and as a precursor to green politics.